MaggGomes/flask/esof/docs/assignment4.md

 The strategie implemented for the tests is “White-Box” because the tests have been updated time to time, when there is time for it, some test are developed for user who find bugs and give a case example for more experienced persons in the project to fix it.
 Also, most test implement are the same that is implemented in a “Black-Box” but its used tools to analyse the results, coverage.py to analyse code coverage and “tox”to run test in multiple python version.

+In jinja2 and Werkezeug modules have also integration test  to identifie if there is a problem in the interface between this modules and Flask.
+This tests uses the  umbrella approach that requires testing along functional data and control-flow paths.
+First, the inputs for functions are integrated from this modules to Flask.
+The outputs for each function are then integrated in the top-down manner.
+The primary advantage of this approach is the degree of support for early release of limited functionality.
+It also helps minimize the need for stubs and drivers.
+The potential weaknesses of this approach are significant, however, in that it can be less systematic than the other two approaches, leading to the need for more regression testing.

 <a name="bug"/>
 ##Identify a new bug and correct a bug